patternfly/patternfly-react/packages/react-core/src/next/components/Modal/examples/Modal.md

 ### Custom header

-To add a custom header to a modal, your custom content must be passed as a child of the `<ModalBoxHeader>` component.
-Do not pass the `title` property to `<ModalBoxHeader>` when using a custom header.
+To add a custom header to a modal, your custom content must be passed as a child of the `<ModalHeader>` component.
+Do not pass the `title` property to `<ModalHeader>` when using a custom header.

 ```ts file="./ModalCustomHeader.tsx"